-A Beginners Guide Buying, Selling, Using and Mining Ethereum Classic
+A Beginner’s Guide to Buying, Selling, Using and Mining Ethereum Classic

 Cryptocurrency Home | Ethereum Classic

-It’s hard to spend any time on the internet and not see an ad or story about Bitcoin or cryptocurrency.
+It’s hard to spend any time on the internet and not see an ad or story about Bitcoin or other cryptocurrencies.
 If you’ve done a little more digging, you might have even heard about Ethereum.
 But less known, yet equally important as both those cryptocurrencies, is Ethereum Classic.

 Cryptocurrencies like Ethereum Classic need to be held in a digital wallet, which are handled through online exchanges.
 While hardware wallets do exist like The Ledger Wallet, software versions like Jaxx are the cheaper route, while still being safe.

 One of the primary uses for Ethereum Classic is trading and investing.
 The capital appreciation and exchange rate of Ethereum Classic will rise and fall based on the free market and supply and demand for that coin.
 The value of the coin being converted into the desired currency is the game investors and traders play with coins like Ethereum Classic.
 Many have become extremely rich based off this model and only time will tell just how rich more people will become.